sudoyashi/da_cabby/docs/_posts/2022-03-18-cadtotherescue.markdown

 Though I lack the experience and technical knowledge, I have stupidity and tenacity.

-Making the gaskets and flange were very daunting.
+Making the gaskets and flange were very daunting

 I first traced the gasket on a piece of paper then made arbitrary measurements with my cheap calipers and ruler.
 They were arbitrary because every measurement had +/- 2mm of variation.
 In machining, this is terrible.
 After a lot of google and youtube, I finally made something that looked identical to the part.
 I appended a part to cover my fifth intake hole since the original aftermarket part didn't account for this.

 Essentially, I made this part even better.
 Right?

-## Testing
+## Testing with a smoke machine

 I didn't need to install the head yet, but I place it on there gingerly to test the flange sealing.
 I hooked up the smoke test in most of the same way as I did before and...